-The League City Public Works Department is launching its first Low Flow Toilet Rebate program, aimed at promoting water conservation amongst the community.
+The League City Public Works Department is launching its annual Low Flow Toilet Rebate program, aimed at promoting water conservation amongst the community.

 The toilet rebate amount will include 50% of the price of a qualifying toilet tank/bowl, up to $100 for the first toilet, $75 for the second and $50 for the third, each for a separate bathroom (taxes not included).